section-engineering-education/engineering-education/content/articles/mock-a-datasource-for-react-using-json-server/index.md

 ### Pre-requisites
 For the article, the following are required for easy article follow-up:
-- A good IDE or text editor set up on the machine.
+- A good IDE or text editor is set up on the machine.
 - A stable internet connection.
-- React development environment already setup.
+- React development environment already set up.
 - React development skills.

 Brief info on what is going to be done in the article is as follows: